Generic Name: fluticasone and salmeterol (floo TIK a sone, sal ME te rol)

 Your vision and your bone mineral density may need to be checked often.

-Store your medicine at room temperature, away from light.
+Store your medicine at room temperature, away from moisture, heat, and sunlight.
 Avoid high heat, such as open flame or in a car on a hot day.
-Carefully follow all storage directions for your specific brand and type of fluticasone and salmeterol.
+Carefully follow all storage and disposal directions provided with your medicine.

 What happens if I miss a dose?